lumbermixalot/binobj/Readme.md

     and replace `16` with the alignment (in bytes) that is appropriate for your data.

-4. Add this line to your own source code to declare the data as external:

-    `extern "C" const unsigned char MyArray[1024*1024];`

-    Replace `unsigned char` with the POD type of your binary data, and replace `1024*1024` with the number of elements that are needed to hold your data.
-If you don't need to know the size at compile time, then you can also omit the number of elements.

-5. Link your own code against the object file, e.g.:
+4. Link your own code against the object file, e.g.:

     `cl my_program.cpp my_data.obj`

+5. Add these lines to your own source code to declare the data as external:

+    `extern "C" const unsigned char MyArray[];`
+    `extern "C" const uint32_t MyArray_size;`

 ## Alternate solution for other platforms

+TODO: Needs validation.

 This tool is Windows only, so it won't work on other platforms, like macOS or Linux.
 However, if your platform comes with the GNU Binary Utilities,